 Google uses Machine learning to sort out spam messages.

 Facebook uses ML in ads placement.

-Grammarly – a writing assistant that helps you compose writings with better grammar and also checks for spelling errors.
+Grammarly is a writing assistant that helps you compose writings with better grammar and checks for spelling errors.

 CopyAI is an excellent tool for copywriting.
-If you have writer’s block or stale copy, by typing few words about the content you are working on, it can autogenerate words.
+If you have writer’s block or stale copy, typing a few words about the content you are working on can autogenerate words.